Skip to content

 For advanced use cases, the SpineManager provides runtime introspection:

-import { SpineManager } from 'esengine';
+import { SpineManager } from 'esengine/spine';

 // Detect version from raw data (before loading)